vendia/examples/share/power-bi/README.md

 Replace the query text using the [example_inventory_item_query Example](example_inventory_item_query.pqfl) as a template.
 This template defines a query for InventoryItems that are defined in the [Example Schema](example_schema.json) as shown

+> **Note** You must replace the sample GraphQL URL and API Key with those from your Uni Node.
+These values are retrievable from the [Uni Dashboard](https://share.vendia.net)

 ![img/advanced_inventory_items.png](img/advanced_inventory_items.png)

 If prompted by a message indicating "Please Specify How To Connect" press the Edit Credentials button and choose Anonymous (which should be the default setting).
 Anonymous authentication is used as the x-api-key header in the script carries the identification for the request.